How and When to Prune Hydrangeas in MN

-These shrubs are simple enough to grow, but there are a few things to note when it comes to pruning their stems.
+These shrubs are simple enough to grow, but there are a few things to note when it comes to when to prune hydrangeas in Minnesota.
 Hint: It all depends on the type of hydrangea.

 Nothing is quite as striking as the profuse flower heads of hydrangeas in a summer garden.
 To ensure you get the best floral display from these shrubs, you'll need to know some things about how and when to prune your hydrangeas.
 It can be a bit confusing because there's no one way that applies to all the different types.
 For example, when you should cut back an 'Endless Summer' hydrangea differs from when you should prune a 'Snowball' hydrangea.
 If you prune your shrubs at the wrong time, you run the risk of cutting off all the flower buds–resulting in no blooms that year.
 We've compiled what you need to know to avoid this.